 Most of us have heard of Bioenergy or biofuel.
-However, the majority of us might think that this is a modern form of energy.
-This could not be any further from the truth because the history of bioenergy dates back centuries6.
+However, most of us might think this is a modern form of energy.
+This could not be any further from the truth because the history of bioenergy dates back centuries7.

 There is a lot of evidence out there that suggests humans used bioenergy between 230,000 and 1.5 million years ago.

 From the moment humans discovered fire, we began using biofuel in the form of wood.
 Humans have a long history of burning bio-matter to create energy used for cooking and heating.
 From this point forward, humans developed a fascination and ongoing relationship with what we now know today as bioenergy.

 There is even a belief that it led to humans becoming more active, while it also could have resulted in an increase in our brain size, due to a rise in calorie consumption.